topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### jssh_readDB
 Read content of a file in JSON.sh format into given ARRAY.
-ARRAY name must be declared with "declare -A ARRAY" upfront,
+ARRAY name must be declared with `declare -A ARRAY` upfront,

 *usage:*  jssh_readDB "ARRAY" "filename"